-One of the best uses of coconut oil for hair is in the treatment and prevention of lice!
-According to a study published in the European Journal of Pediatrics, combination of coconut oil and anise spray is more effective, than the commonly used prescription lice treatment permethrin.
-(6)
+One of the best uses of coconut oil for hair is helping to get rid of lice.
+According to a study published in the European Journal of Pediatrics, a combination of coconut oil and anise spray is more effective than the commonly used prescription lice treatment permethrin.

-In fact, in the controlled study, the coconut oil based spray was 82 percent successful and the permethrin was only 42% successful, and 33 of the 50 participants reported scalp irritation when following the conventional treatment.
+In fact, in the controlled study, the coconut oil based spray was 82 percent successful and the permethrin was only 42 percent successful, and 33 of the 50 participants reported scalp irritation when following the conventional treatment.

-Apply the solution all over the scalp, massage in, and pulling through the ends.
+Apply the solution all over the scalp and massage it in, pulling through the ends.
 Comb through the hair with a fine toothcomb.
-Cover in a shower cap, and allow to sit for 2 hours.
+Cover your hair in a shower cap and allow it to sit for 2 hours.
 If possible, sit in the sun or use a hair dryer to periodically warm up the cap.
-Carefully remove shower cap, and seal in zip lock bag for disposal.
+Carefully remove shower cap and seal it in zip lock bag for disposal.

 At the end of 2 hours, comb hair once again, prior to washing and rinsing thoroughly, twice.
 While hair is still wet, combine 2 cups of apple cider vinegar and 1 cup water in a small spray bottle.
 Saturate the hair, spraying ½ the bottle on the scalp and hair.
 Lean over the sink and pour the remaining mixture over the hair, massaging lightly.

 Rinse thoroughly and comb hair once again with a fine toothcomb.
 Follow with a light application of coconut oil, cover with a shower cap, or style as desired, and allow to remain on the hair until next washing.